djangobits/mtgoxbalancebot/README.md

 - B) The distribution to those who selected ELSP and Intermediate Repayments.
 - C) The distribution of the Final Payment.

 Those creditors who choose the "Final Payment" option will most likely get their last portion once pending ligitation (eg. by Coinlab) is resolved.
 These creditors will be able to get an early crypto payment through the "Intermediate Repayment", which should happen together with the "Early Lump Sum Payments".
-But currently, we have no information about the "Intermediate Repayment" and creditors couln't yet choose one of these options, so we don't know how much of the BTC will be held back for the "Final Payment".
-Also we don't know how many will select fiat payments of their crypto holdings.
-So we also do not know how much (if any, seeing the pile of fiat the trustee already holds) will be sold by the trustee or the designated exchanges
+It's unknown how many creditors selected fiat payments of their crypto holdings.
+It's also unknown how many selected ELSP or FP.

+Additionally, the exchanges which will be used to transfer the crypto, annouced that they will need between two weeks and 90 days to process the payments.
+This makes it very unlikely for big amounts to be released on a single day.

 ### Will MtGox creditors sell all their coins, once they get them?
 We don't know.
-But imagine you were a creditor, seeing BTC going to 69k$ in 2021, would you then sell them below 20k$ in 2022?
-Also, those creditors in urgent need of money had the occasion to sell their claims to claim buyers and some already did.
+But imagine you were a creditor, seeing BTC going to 69k$ in 2021, would you then sell them below 50k$ in 2024?
+Those creditors in urgent need of money had the occasion to sell their claims to claim buyers and some already did.
 In an informal vote in a telegram group of creditors, more than 62% of 327 creditors indicated they won't sell any of their crypto once they get it.
 Only 16% indicated they would sell it all.
 Some said they would even buy more for the fiat portion they will receive from the trustee.
-While this is all anectotal, it seems obvious to me that most creditors, which are crypto OGs, won't sell at the bottom of the 2022/2023 bear market.
+While this is all anectotal, it seems obvious to me that most creditors, which are crypto OGs, won't sell all at once.

 ### Who are the biggest MtGox creditors?
 The biggest creditors are the claim buyers from Fortress (Michael Hourigan), Capital 507 (Thomas Braziel) and Bitcoinbuilder (Josh Jones).
-Black Rock is not known to be a claim buyer.
-The Black Rock story is probably just fud and conspiracy theory.
+We know that Bitcoinbuilder selected ELSP and their users will be paid through BitGo where tehy needed to register according to bitcoinbuilder.com.

 ### What does it mean wthen the bot shows a negative amount that was transferred out?
-Then it was transferred in.
+Then that amount was transferred in.
 Sometimes funny people send tiny amounts to some of the addresses.
 The bot reports that with a negative amount "being transferred out".

 ### Questions?
 If you have questions, remarks or corrections, please let me know via Twitter, Sincerly yours, [@djangobits](https://twitter.com/djangobits)

-Last update: 2022/09/22
+Last update: 2024/01/02